Employee Assistance Program (EAP) Services in Nonprofits & Community Services | Supporting Frontline Staff

 Preventing Burnout and Compassion Fatigue

-Many fields experience burnout, but NGOs are especially likely to experience sympathy fatigue.
-Compassion fatigue is different from physical tiredness.
-It happens when you care for others all the time without getting any rest.
-The staff may not care about the people they are trying to help or may feel numb, indifferent, or cut off from them.
-Not that they don't care anymore; it's more likely that they care too much and need more time to heal.
-If you don't do anything about it, sympathy fatigue can cause a lot of people to leave their jobs, not show up for work, or even quit the field for good.
+There is burnout in many areas, but NGOs are more likely than most to experience pity fatigue.
+Being physically tired is not the same thing as being emotionally tired.
+It happens when you take care of other people all the time and don't rest.
+It's possible that the staff doesn't care about the people they're trying to help or feels disconnected from them.
+They may still care, but it's more likely that they care too much and need more time to heal.
+Sock fatigue can make a lot of people quit their jobs, not show up for work, or even quit the field for good if nothing is done about it.

-EAP programs are meant to step in before sympathy fatigue gets worse.
-Through counseling, classes on resilience, and mindfulness training, workers learn how to spot early warning signs and take action to get things back in balance.
-These supports give employees the tools they need to stay committed to their jobs while also looking out for their own health.
-Setting boundaries, learning how to relax, or joining a peer support network are just a few of the many practical things that can be done to greatly lower the risk of stress.
+EAP programs are meant to help people before they become more emotionally tired.
+There is counselling, classes on perseverance, and awareness training for workers.
+They learn how to spot early warning signs and take action to fix things.
+People who work here are given the tools they need to stay dedicated to their jobs and take care of their own health.
+Setting limits, learning how to relax, or joining a peer support network are just a few of the many useful things that can be done to make worry much less likely.

 Services Beyond Counselling